haku-kiro/100DaysOfCode/Day27/readme.md

 - Cover the 'See Also' section under: <https://docs.microsoft.com/en-us/dotnet/framework/wcf/how-to-use-a-wcf-client>
 - Do some work with async and await, or some threading - parallel tasks etc
 - Cover how IL works, and the implications of compiler theory
+- Need to look into how to make a method `Awaitable`

 ### Random Notes

-- Need to look into how to make a method `Awaitable`
+- Make sure to continue with the course (and finish it...)